xeroxinteractive/browserslist-tools/README.md

 - [FetchError](#FetchError)
 - [AbortError](#AbortError)

-If there is an issue parsing queries with browserslist a [BrowsersListError](#BrowsersListError) will be thrown.
+If there is an issue parsing queries with Browserslist a [BrowsersListError](#BrowsersListError) will be thrown.

-See [node-fetch docs][node-fetch-error-handling] and [browserslist docs][browserslist-repo] for more details.
+See [node-fetch docs][node-fetch-error-handling] and [Browserslist docs][browserslist-repo] for more details.

 ## Useful links
 - [BrowserStack Automate][browserstack-automate-link]: required service to run tests on remote machines with a webdriver.
-- [browserslist][browserslist-repo]: used to query browser versions.
+- [Browserslist][browserslist-repo]: used to query browser versions.
 - [selenium-webdriver][selenium-link]: allows control of remote browsers on BrowserStack's Automate platform.
 - [browserstack-local][browserstack-local-link]: allows testing of local pages that aren not hosted on a web server.